-The island is in the northwestern part of the Šibenik archipelago.
-It is separated from the mainland by a 20-metre sea canal at Tisno, which is spanned by a small drawbridge.
+Murter is a Mediterranean island in the northwestern part of the Šibenik archipelago.
+It is separated from the mainland by a 20-metre sea canal at Tisno, spanned by a small drawbridge.
 The island includes an area of about 18.7 km, and the highest point is the peak of Raduč at 12 metres (410 feet) above sea level.

-Settlers first came to the island, almost two millennia ago.
+Settlers first came to the island almost two millennia ago.
 Accordingly, an Illyria-Roman settlement known as Colentum was founded near Betina.
-Although a small settlement, documents show Murter named as Villa Magna in 1293, meaning ¨Big village¨.
-Only two settlements existed on the island back in the 1300s, named Jezera and Veliko Selo, Srimač – which is now the town of Murter.
-Insula Mortari became the new name for Murter, in 1318.
+Although a small settlement, documents show Murter named Villa Magna in 1293, meaning ¨Big village¨.
+Only two settlements existed on the Mediterranean island back in the 1300s, named Jezera and Veliko Selo, Srimač – which is now the town of Murter.
+Insula Mortari became the new name for Murter in 1318.

-The quality of the beaches, accommodation and services on the island are excellent; hence Murter is an ideal tourist destination.
+The beaches, accommodation and services on the island are excellent; hence Murter is an ideal tourist destination.
 Perhaps this is why it has been one of the most visited holiday destinations for yacht charter for several years?
 Holidaymakers started coming to the island around 1920, and tourism really began to develop.
-The first hotel opened in the 1930’s.
+The first hotel opened in the 1930s.
 The Kornati archipelago became a national park in 1980.

-Today you can find several different types of accommodation on the island; hotels, campsites and private apartments, which often have beautiful views of the sea.
+Today you can find several different accommodation types on the island; hotels, campsites and private apartments, which often have beautiful views of the sea.